 “Pick Your Own” Prehistoric Shark Teeth!

-I really love the Venice, Florida area.
-I would describe Venice as one of my absolute favorite playgrounds.
-There’s so much for beach lovers to do there.
-You can ride bikes along the Intracoastal Waterway and over to Casperson Beach.
-You might want to pedal to the South Jetty where you can watch splashing dolphins or take in a brilliant sunset.
-You can relax and enjoy lunch, with superb service, at Sharkey’s on the Pier (Greg and I are still talking about their Boathouse Salad and Holly, our amazing server!).
-You can swim, shell, and walk the beaches to your heart’s content.
+There’s just so much for beach lovers and outdoor enthusiasts to do in Venice.
+It’s a designated “Bicycle Friendly Community” where you can ride bikes along the Intracoastal Waterway and over to the more secluded Casperson Beach.
+You might also want to pedal to the South Jetty where splashing dolphins frolic against the brilliant Florida Gulf Coast sunset.
+You can relax and enjoy lunch, with superb service, at Sharky’s on the Pier (Greg and I still try to duplicate their Boathouse Salad at home!).
+You can swim, kayak, beachcomb, bird watch, and walk the beaches to your heart’s content.
 The best thing of all though, is that beachcombers can “pick your own” prehistoric shark teeth that pepper the sandy shoreline.

 Don’t think you need any fancy-schmancy equipment to collect prehistoric shark teeth.
 On our first visit to the area, we asked our hotel desk clerk if there was any secret to finding shark teeth at the beach.
-Perhaps something only the locals would know?
-She smiled and politely replied: “Just look down.”
+Perhaps something only the savvy locals would know?
+She smiled and ever-so-politely replied: “Just look down.”
 So, we followed her advice.
-How easy is that? -J-
+It’s that easy!

 Do you have a favorite shoreline where you find shark teeth?

 Please feel free to leave a comment.
-We’d like to hear your thoughts and tips on Venice beach!
+We’d like to hear your own thoughts and tips on Venice beach ~ or any beach!